Cartoon Action Hour: Season two

-Season Two of Cartoon Action Hour was released on Oct 31, 2008 as a PDF on RPG on RPGNow.com.
+Season Two of Cartoon Action Hour was released on Oct 31, 2008 as a PDF on RPGNow.com.
 On December 16, 2008, the print version of the book was placed on Lulu.
 The rule book feature three series, Warriors of Cosmos (a science-fiction fantasy in the style of He-Man), Strikeforce Freedom (a G.I.
 Joe with Cobra being replaced by a spider-theme terrorist group) and Transbots (a "Transforming Robots" series in which the robots are built and work for rival companies.)